davidfang00/Julia_Hashcode2014.jl/docs/src/algos.md

 Inspect all outgoing neighboring junctions.
 Out of the ones that are unvisited, the car will choose to go the junction where there is a maximum distance between its current junction and the next (while still obeying the time constraints).
 If all outgoing neighbors have been visited, the car will choose a random junction to go to (while still obeying the time constraints).

+Greedy algorithms are designed for speed.
+Although the solution might not actually be the most optimal, we can be certain that at least the algorithm will be quick.
+For each car at each junction, the car must only look at its outgoing neighbors to make its next decision so its time complexity for each time step is O(V) where V is the number of vertices or junctions.
+This is certainly quite fast.

+Additionally, after creating the initial graph, no other data structures are needed for this algorithm so space complexity is O(1), which is certainly ideal.

 The algorithm takes 1-2 seconds and achieves approximately 1.1-1.25 million meters traveled under the 54000 second time constraint.